-Janies and colleagues used sophisticated genetic analyses to evaluate what the ancestral relationships are between Zika viruses collected at different places in different times.
-They were hoping to figure out why, when, and how Zika may have gained strength as an infectious agent.
+Janies and colleagues used sophisticated genetic analyses to evaluate the ancestral relationships between Zika viruses collected at different places at different times.
+They hoped to figure out why, when, and how Zika may have gained strength as an infectious agent.

-The researchers found some new mutations that began to appear in the virus as it travelled from island to island across the Pacific.
+The researchers found some new mutations in the virus as it traveled from island to island across the Pacific.
 These mutations correlated with the appearance of Guillain-Barré Syndrome and microcephaly in French Polynesia.

-Two main key mutations were found in the different viruses; One was in the part of the viral genome that codes the envelope protein of the virus, and the other for the ends of the viral genome that are called "untranslated regions."
+Two main key mutations were found in the different viruses; One was in the part of the viral genome that codes the virus's envelope protein, and the other for the ends of the viral genome that are called "untranslated regions."

 Mutations in the viral envelope protein caused it to make proteins similar to human proteins.
 These mutations would make the virus appear less foreign to human cells and trick the cells into allowing them to infect the cell in a move called "epitope mimicry."

 As if escaping detection wasn't enough, in a press release from the University of North Carolina at Charlotte, Janies said, "Our team members found that two of the human proteins that Zika is mimicking are involved in the signaling that goes on when the sensory organs are being formed in the fetus."

 Specific binding regions on untranslated parts of the Zika viral genome, called "Musashi binding elements," help the virus decide which tissues to invade and infect.

 The researchers found that Zika has mutated to be better at binding to human Musashi proteins.
 These Musashi proteins are present in stem cells, and the study authors said more studies are required to determine if they, too, might be involved in the fetal brain defects seen in Zika infections.